luisvelediaz/CSE15L-LAB-REPORTS/lab-report-5-week-10.md

 ![wrong1](wrong1.png)

 I believe that my implementation of the Markdown Parse is wrong.
-I believe that the issue here is that we havent been able to fully develop a code that properly utilizes the end bracket or parenthesis.
-Instead the file just goes to the end of the end of line and just adds everything from the intial parenthesis.
+I believe that the issue here is that we haven't been able to fully develop a code that properly utilizes the end bracket or parenthesis.
+Instead, the file just goes to the end of the line and just adds everything from the initial parenthesis.
 I believe that is why the parenthesis was added to the list alongside the link.